Wide Legged Forward Bend D

 More yoga poses to discover

-Wide legged forward bend d (Prasarita Padottanasana D in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and hip openers and inversions and standing categories.
-This asana targets hamstrings and lower back and shoulders and spine and also involves calves and glutes & hip flexors and middle back / lats and upper back & lower traps muscles.
-Wide legged forward bend d stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Wide Legged Forward Bend D (Prasarita Padottanasana D in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and hip openers and inversions and standing categories.
+This asana targets hamstrings, lower back, shoulders and spine, and also involves calves, glutes & hip flexors, middle back / lats and upper back & lower traps muscles.
+Wide legged forward bend d improves digestion; strengthens legs, spine and shoulders and also energizes mind, relieves fatigue.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.